Restoring a Chevy C10

 The first step for any great paint job is making sure that your surface is prepared.
 Sanding is key.
 This will help to remove old paint from your car’s body without digging into the metal.

-If there are any dings, rust spots, or other dimples, smooth them out with a filler and then sand it flat with the rest of the truck.
+If there are any dings, rust spots, or other dimples, smooth them out with filler and then sand it flat with the rest of the truck.
 Once you’ve finished sanding and filling, it’s time to wash your truck down again, and then tape up everything you don’t want to get paint on it, from the windows to the tires and wheels.

 Make sure to carefully cover your door handles and door locks as well.
 It’s worth it to put the time in here, since this is often what separates a crisp professional-looking paint job and a sloppy one.